The Gypsy and the Gentleman

 The Gypsy and the Gentleman is a 1958 British costume drama film directed by Joseph Losey.
 It stars Melina Mercouri and Keith Michell.

 Plot

 The beautiful and fiery gypsy Belle (Melina Mercouri) marries Regency playboy Sir Paul Deverill (Keith Michell) for his money.
 Unbeknownst to her he has squandered his fortune and is desperately in debt.
-When Deverill's sister Sarah (June Laverick) inherits a fortune, the couple's frustrated plots to steal it from her lead to their eventual demise.
+When Deverill's sister Sarah (June Laverick) inherits a fortune, the couple hatch a plan to kidnap her.
+Sarah is loved by the young Dr Forrester and is looked after by a retired actress, Mrs Haggard.
+A corrupt lawyer, Brook, also gets involved.

+Deverill eventually sides with his sister against Belle and her gypsy lover, Jess.
+He rescues his sister and crashes into the water with Belle.
+Bella watches Jess flee, and then she and Deverill drown in the river.